 To aid the above, we ask encouraging members to keep accurate records of the number of stock they have lost.

-Many members will take part in gritting to help keep the roads open and vital services moving.
-Here is a quick explanation on the rules on red diesel and gritting.
+Many members may take part in gritting this winter to help keep the roads open and vital services moving.
+Here is a quick explanation on the rules on red diesel and gritting:

 Red diesel can be used by tractors, material handlers and light agricultural vehicles for road activities.
 Use of red diesel is allowed for the gritting of road, travel to and from where gritting takes place and for the collection of equipment and material for gritting.

 Red diesel is not permitted for gritting used on private land eg supermarket car parks.